-Natalie served as the education editor of Greater Greater Washington for two-and-a-half years, writing numerous blog posts about public education in D.C.
-She has also written op-eds on education for The New York Times and The Washington Post and a widely read article on The Atlantic.com about why reading scores haven’t improved in twenty years.
+Natalie has written op-eds on education for The New York Times and The Washington Post and a widely read article on The Atlantic.com about why reading scores haven’t improved in twenty years.
 She serves as board chair of The Writing Revolution, an organization that brings proven writing-instruction strategies to schools, especially those serving low-income populations.